Heimito von Doderer: Life and work

 His first published work, the book of poems Gassen und Landschaft ("Streets and countryside"), appeared in 1923, followed by the novel Die Bresche ("The breach") in 1924, both with little success.
 A second novel, Das Geheimnis des Reichs ("The secret of the empire"), was published in 1930.
 In the same year he married Gusti Hasterlik, but they separated two years later and were divorced in 1938.

 In 1933 Doderer joined the Austrian section of the Nazi Party (NSDAP) and published several stories in the Deutschösterreichische Tages-Zeitung ("German-Austrian Daily"), a newspaper closely linked to the party and promoting racism and the incorporation of Austria into Nazi Germany.
 In 1936 he moved to Dachau, Germany, where he met Emma Maria Thoma, who would become his second wife in 1952.
 In Germany, he renewed his NSDAP membership (the Austrian Nazi Party had been banned since 1933).
 He returned to Vienna in 1938, sharing a flat with the celebrated painter Albert Paris Gütersloh.
-In that year the novel Ein Mord, den jeder begeht ("A murder everyone commits") was published.
+In that year his novel Ein Mord, den jeder begeht (Every Man a Murderer) was published.
 He converted to Catholicism in 1940 as a result of his reading of Thomas Aquinas and his alienation from the Nazis, which had been growing for some years.
-Also in 1940, Doderer was called up to the Wehrmacht and was later posted to German-occupied France, where he began work on his most celebrated novel Die Strudlhofstiege (the name refers to the so-called Strudlhofstiege, an outdoor staircase in Vienna).
+Also in 1940, Doderer was called up to the Wehrmacht and was later posted to German-occupied France, where he began work on his most celebrated novel The Strudlhof Steps (the name refers to the Strudlhofstiege, an outdoor staircase in Vienna).
 Due to ill health, he was allowed in 1943 to return from France, serving in the Vienna area, before a final posting to Oslo at the end of the war.